jisc-services/Public-Documentation/PublicationsRouter/sword-out/SWORD.md

-# JPER SWORDv2 Protocol Operations
+# PubRouter SWORDv2 Protocol Operations

-This document describes the process of carrying out SWORD deposits against repositories subscribed to the JPER service.
+This document describes the process of carrying out SWORD deposits against repositories subscribed to the PubRouter service.

 Section numbers referenced here are as per the [SWORDv2 profile](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html):